iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/README.md

 CAPTURES OF MY OLD OS INTERFACE [FROM 11 YEARS BACK](https://www.youtube.com/watch?v=p2Apn-gTzqU).
 THIS WAS SLOW AND I WROTE THIS IN THOUSANDS OF CODE FILES.
+(BTW THE MUSIC IN THE VIDEO IS ACTUALLY A PART OF THE SOFTWARE.
+IT STILL RUNS  TODAY ALBEIT SLOWLY):
 ====

 ![Alt Text](https://github.com/iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/blob/main/old_illumium_capture_1.png)